hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 This program is called automatically from [MT-Customizer](#customizer-scad) or [MT-Master](#master-scad) if needed.
 It receives all required properties from the calling master app.

-[MT-Icebox](#icebox-scad) produces 3d assets related to the icebox, an optional sample storage container.
+[MT-Icebox](#icebox-scad) produces 3d assets related to an optional sample storage container called icebox.
 It can create two types of output: A cut file for laser cutting of physical parts for the box from acrylic sheet material in .DXF format, and an .STL file of the complete assembled box.

 [MT-Icebox](#icebox-scad) can run as stand-alone program in Openscad but the [Open Properties Code Block](#toc_open_properties) must be uncommented to prevent runtime errors.